racheledelman/racheledelman.github.io/_posts/2016-10-10-client-outreach.markdown

 faketag: Service design, Usability testing, Content
 ---

-I wrote and tested content for a text message outreach campaign.
+I wrote and tested content for a text message outreach campaign for the Kansas City, MO Health Department during my Code for America fellowship.
 I also created resources to train staff to run it.

 ## Outreach program